niklasf/python-chess/docs/uci.rst

 Instead of just passing *async_callback=True* a callback function may be passed.
 It will be invoked **possibly on a different thread** as soon as the command is completed.
-It takes a *Command* object as a single argument.
+It takes the command future as a single argument.

 >>> def on_go_finished(command):
 ...     # Will likely be executed on a different thread.